 Your deductible can significantly shift your premium.
 Rhode Island drivers deal with coastal storms, tight parking environments, heavy commuting traffic and high body shop costs — all reasons to choose a deductible you can comfortably afford if a claim hits.

-Here’s what Jerry drivers are choosing for their deductibles:
+Here’s what Jerry drivers chose for their deductibles in the past year:

 To find your best deductible: